-- A. An emancipated minor; or - B. Authorized under state law to apply for a driver's license because the donor is at least 16 years of age;
+- A. An emancipated minor; or B. Authorized under state law to an - B. Authorized under state law to apply for a driver's license because the donor is at least 16 years of age;

 Agent of donor

 An agent of the donor, unless the power of attorney for health care or other record prohibits the agent from making an anatomical gift;